frederic-perez/AmE-dictionary/data/dictionary.md

 __-tomy__ _suffix_ (Surgery) Indicating a surgical cutting of a specified part or tissue (the surgeon cut something): _gastrotomy_, _lobotomy_.
 __, so why (even) bother?__
 __, to say the least.__
-__“duh” department__ :astonished: _From the “duh” department, sit in a shaded area if you want to see your phone’s screen clearly._
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn’t do it!”
-__101__ Used to say that a piece of knowledge relating to something is very simple and basic.
+__101__ _adj_ (only after noun) Used to say that a piece of knowledge relating to something is very simple and basic.
 From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered “101.”
 __105s__
 __18-wheeler__ _n_ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
 __20/20 vision__ _n_
-__203__ _The Machine-Gun Shooting 203 course._
 __21__ _n_ Drinking game.
 __35-degree day__
-__4-H__ Of or relating to a government program in the U.S. that teaches farming skills and good citizenship to young people.
+__4-H__ _n_ Of or relating to a government program in the U.S. that teaches farming skills and good citizenship to young people.
 __411__ _n_
 __8-track__ _n_ (eight-track) A form of magnetic tape technology for audio storage, popular from the mid-1960s to the early 1980s. _The eight-track audio tape._
 __a bird in the hand is worth two in the bush__
 __a fool and his money are soon parted__ _prov_ Foolish people make purchases without consideration; it is easy to sell something to someone foolish. _As soon as Greg won the big lottery jackpot, he turned around and spent it all at the casino.
 A fool and his money are soon parted._
 __à gogo__ _adj, adv_ _informal_ As much as one likes; galore: _wine à gogo._
 __A list__ _n informal_ (A-list) A list or group of the most admired or desirable people, as for a job or social gathering: _a private party for Hollywood’s A list._
-__a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
 __A-list__
-__A4__ :astonished: _A4 stainless steel._
+__A4__ _adj, n_ :astonished: _A4 stainless steel._
 __abacus__ _n_ :mega:/ ăb′ə-kəs, ə-băk′əs/
 __abalone__ _n_ :two::hammer:
 __abandon__ _n_ Freedom from inhibitions, restraint, concern, or worry: _she danced with abandon._ _Netflix is spending with abandon._